antonioaguilar/ws-nats/README.md

 * Opera 46+

 ### Limitations
-* Internet Explorer 9/10 are not supported because it doesn't support the [Crypto API](https://caniuse.com/#feat=getrandomvalues)
+* Internet Explorer 9/10 are not supported because they don't implement the [Crypto API](https://caniuse.com/#feat=getrandomvalues)
-* The UMD bundle produced by Webpack is quite large at the moment (e.g. ~ 338 KiB), please consider this when including the library in your project

 ### Acknowledgements

 This library is heavily inspired by [websocket-nats](https://github.com/isobit/websocket-nats) and re-uses the sames API methods from the original [node-nats](https://github.com/nats-io/node-nats#basic-usage) library.
-The only difference is that `ws-nats` can run in both the browser and NodeJS (via a W3C compliant WebSocket library).